cruidin/bird-lovers/README.md

 *Note:* Even though the best efforts have been made to ackowledge all the websites, articles and codes used for this project, it is possible that some of them haven't been listed here.
 If that is the case, I sicerely appologise.

-### Additional Resources

 [Back to the top](#the-bird-lovers-club)

 ## Acknowledgements

 I would like to thank:
-* My mentor, Seun, for her help
+* My mentor, Seun, for her help and patience
 * My fellow classmates who kept me amused when things got desperate
-* My family for giving me the space and support that I needed during this project
+* My husband for giving me the space and support that I needed during this project

 [Back to the top](#the-bird-lovers-club)